toshiharutf/-git-push---set-upstream-origin-develop/README.md

 ```

 There are already two search algorithms, namely `A*` and `Greedy Best First Search`, implemented as examples for you.
 You are free to refer to them for some inspiration.
+The `A*` is not working perfecly and should only serve as code reference how a heuristic can be developed.

 ## Troubleshooting